 Over the years, we’ve stayed in many different locations at many different price points using the free night certificate.
 Here’s a look at the redemptions that made the most out of a free night.

 It’s true that we didn’t always maximize the value of the Hilton free night certificate.
-But, we’ve learned from our mistakes and now have a better idea of how to do more than get our money’s worth.
+But, we’ve learned from our mistakes and now have a better idea of how to more than get our money’s worth.

 Phoenix, AZ